Carlos Chan (actor): Personal life

 Chan began dating actress Jennifer Yu after their collaboration in the 2014 television series A Dream Comes True 2014.
 Although Chan mentioned plans of marriage in an interview with Ming Pao in March 2018, he announced their breakup in June after three years of being in a relationship.

 In 2020, Chan was rumored to be in a relationship with singer Shiga Lin after filming a TVB traveling program the previous year.
 In June 2022, Chan confirmed his two-year relationship with Lin and announced their engagement.
 The couple married in April 2023.
-In March 2024, Lin announced her pregnancy.
 In July 2024, the couple announced the birth of a daughter named Camila.